oroinc/documentation/commerce/dev_guide/other/how_to_pass_request_parameter_to_grid.rst

 Our goal is to set :contactId parameter with the value from the request.

-Solution 1: Grid Parameter binding
+Solution 1: Grid Parameter Binding
 ----------------------------------

 The easiest way that should be sufficient for most situations is to use the parameter binding option of the datasource